kristenkinnearohlmann/cli-weather/README.md

 Gets the data from the source (currently only NWS)

 ## Future
-Investigate using NWS API https://www.weather.gov/documentation/services-web-api
+I will investigate using the NWS API https://www.weather.gov/documentation/services-web-api, as well as tie in other weather services choices.